EvadeJong/frontend-integrale-eindopdracht/README.md

 1. Introduction
 2. Issue and solution
 3. Starting the application
+4. Using the application
-4. Testing
+5. Testing

 ## 1. Introduction